Database Query activity

 Discard Changes: After making changes, click to close the configuration without saving changes made to any step.
 A message asks you to confirm that you want to discard changes.

-After configuring a Database Query activity, complete the configuration of the operation by adding and configuring other activities, transformations, or scripts as operation steps.
-You can also configure an operation's operation settings, which include the ability to chain operations together that are in the same or different workflows.
+After configuring a Database Query activity, complete the configuration of the operation by adding and configuring other activities or tools as operation steps.
+You can also configure the operation settings, which include the ability to chain operations together that are in the same or different workflows.

-Once a Database Query activity has been created, menu actions for that activity are accessible from the project pane in either the Workflows or the Components tabs, and from the design canvas.
-See Activity actions menu for details.
+Menu actions for an activity are accessible from the project pane and the design canvas.
+For details, see Activity actions menu in Connector basics.

 Database Query activities can be used as a source with these operation patterns: